sjredd01/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - Everything is mocked out or implemented.
+The game can be played, scores are saved and pulled in the tables. register and login is mocked out.
+In the console log it prints "hit" where the api will be called.
 - [x] **Hooks** - I used useState and useEffect in the game.jsx

 ## 🚀 Service deliverable